- Are Mangoes Good for Your Baby?

 1. Simple Mango Puree for Baby

-- 1 ripe mango that is peeled and seed removed
+- 1 peeled, ripe mango with its stone removed

 - You can also freeze some of that puree in an ice cube tray and serve it as a frozen dessert.

 This is an easy-to-make popsicle, which is a healthy and delicious way to soothe your baby’s teething pain.
 The cooling popsicles dull the pain and decrease inflammation while babies chew on it.

 - Add all the ingredients into a blender or a food processor.

 - Blend them until you have a smooth, creamy mixture.